 - Recommendations: Send recommendations based on customers’ past purchases and browsing history.

-Effective CBD marketing also depends on Search Engine Optimization (SEO), which can help drive organic traffic to your site.
+Effective CBD marketing also depends on Search Engine Optimization (SEO), which can help drive organic traffic from search engines to your site.
 If your pages are optimized for Google searches, potential customers can find you more easily.

 Ranking on search engine results pages (SERPs) is a sign of authority for brands.
 It builds customer confidence and gets more clicks.